tzuber-dev/yougetit/README.md

 Please note, to see the full report please select the option 4 which is to get the report.

 In order to use the third feature (give a student a grade for an assignment), please enter the number 3 in the user menu.
 Again, please fill out the fields with your correct information.
 To enter a grade, you must had submitted a new student and a assignment before using this option.
 After successfully grading the assignment, you should get "Process finished with exit code -1073741795 (0xC000001D)" message.

+In order to generate a report, please be sure to select the option 4 in the user menu.